pdp10/r-sbpipe/README.md

-# SBpiper - R package for SBpipe
+# SBpiper - Data analysis functions for SBpipe

 ## Introduction

-R code for SBpipe (see: [https://pdp10.github.io/sbpipe](https://pdp10.github.io/sbpipe)).
-This package contains a collection of R utility functions that SBpipe uses for plotting and generating statistical results.
-Originally, this source code was distributed within SBpipe.
-SBpiper was conceived to improve modularity and allows users to call SBpipe functions for data analysis and plot generation directly as an R library.
+This R package provides an API for analysing repetitive parameter estimations and simulations of mathematical models.
+Examples of mathematical models are Ordinary Differential equations (ODEs) or Stochastic Differential Equations (SDEs) models.
+Among the analyses for parameter estimation, SBpiper calculates statistics and generates plots for parameter density, PCA of the best fits, parameter profile likelihood estimations (PLEs), and 2D parameter PLEs.
+These results can be generated using all or a subset of the best computed parameter sets.
+Among the analyses for model simulation, SBpiper calculates statistics and generates plots for deterministic and stochastic time courses via cartesian and heatmap plots.
+Plots for the scan of one or two model parameters can also be generated.
+This package is primarily used by the software [SBpipe](https://pdp10.github.io/sbpipe).

-## Using SBpiper within SBpipe
+## Using this package within SBpipe
 This dependency library is automatically installed by SBpipe via provided script or using conda, so no further step is needed.
-See the above link for instructions on how to install SBpipe.
+To install SBpipe, see [here](http://sbpipe.readthedocs.io/en/latest/index.html).

 ## Installation
+SBpiper requires the installation of [R](https://www.r-project.org/) (≥ 3.2.0) environment.
-To install SBpiper, R must be installed and started.
-SBpiper is available on [CRAN](https://cran.r-project.org/package=sbpiper) and can be installed with the command:
+SBpiper is available on [CRAN](https://cran.r-project.org/package=sbpiper) and can be installed as follows:
 ```
 > install.packages("sbpiper")
 ```

-Users can install the latest version of SBpiper via github:
+Alternatively, users can install the latest version of SBpiper directly from GitHub:
 ```
 > install.packages("devtools")
 > devtools::install_github("pdp10/sbpiper")